Cost of Living in Tokyo – 2024 Guide

 Electric and electronic appliances are not very expensive in Japan, and you can further cut down the cost by not going for the latest model, but models launched one or two years back.
 Some of the large electric and electronic store chains are as follows:

-If you are going for new items from some of the affordable chain stores, you can furnish your apartment comfortably by spending JPY 200,000 to 300,000 (US$ 1,800 to US$ 2,750) for a single person in Tokyo or, in fact, anywhere in Japan.
+If you are shopping for new items from some of the affordable chain stores, you can comfortably furnish your apartment by spending JPY 200,000 to 300,000 (US$1,800 to US$2,750) for a single person in Tokyo or, in fact, anywhere in Japan.

 Phone and Internet Costs